flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/failures/failures.md

 Although far from complete, some A32NX systems are already capable of simulating failures.

-To manage and trigger these failures, this flyPad page gives the user structured access to these systems and allows simple triggering of failures by mouse click.
+To manage and trigger these failures, this flyPad page gives the user structured access to two types of systems:

+- Simple on demand triggering of failures by mouse click.
+- A more complex failure generator that can be customized to create failures at certain points during your flight for a more "randomized" feel.
+[Jump to Failure Generator](#failure-generator).

 There are further extensions planned for the failures feature, incl. more systems and trigger-based failures.
 This page will therefore change alongside the implementation of the failure system.

+## On Demand Failures

-## Comfort view
+### Comfort View

 <div style="position: relative;">
     <img src="/fbw-a32nx/assets/flypados3/flypad-failures.png" style="width: 100%; height: auto;" loading="lazy">